Union (American Civil War): Public opinion

 At the time, Northerners were right to wonder at the near unanimity that so quickly followed long months of bitterness and discord.
 It would not last throughout the protracted war to come—or even through the year—but in that moment of unity was laid bare the common Northern nationalism usually hidden by the fierce battles more typical of the political arena."

-Historian Michael Smith argues that as the war ground on year after year, the spirit of American republicanism grew stronger and generated fears of corruption in high places.
+Historian Michael Smith argues that, as the war ground on year after year, the spirit of American republicanism grew stronger and generated fears of corruption in high places.
 Voters became afraid of power being centralized in Washington, extravagant spending, and war profiteering.
 Democratic candidates emphasized these fears.
 The candidates added that rapid modernization was putting too much political power in the hands of Eastern financiers and industrialists.
-They warned that the abolition of slavery would bring a flood of freed blacks into the labor market of the free states.
+They warned that the abolition of slavery would bring a flood of freed black people into the labor market of the free states.

 Republicans responded with charges of defeatism.
 They indicted Copperheads for criminal conspiracies to free Confederate prisoners of war and played on the spirit of nationalism and the growing hatred of the slave owners, as the guilty party in the war.